joshxinjie/Data_Engineering_Nanodegree/5_Capstone/README.md

 ### 1. If the data was increased by 100x.

 Currently the Airflow server is run on a single container on a local server.
 If the data was increased by 100x, we may need to run our Airflow server on a cluster of machines.
-One option will be to host the Ariflow server on AWS EC2 instances.
+One option will be to host the Ariflow server on an AWS EC2 instance.

 The ETL pipeline is currently performed by AWS EMR service.
-Should the size the of data increase by 100x, we simply only need to increase the number of EMR nodes used to execute the pipeline.
+Should the size the of the data be increased by 100x, we simply only need to increase the number of EMR nodes used to execute the pipeline.

-Lastly, the S3 buckets can easily handle storage for extremely large datasets so the increase in the size of the data will not be an issue.
+Lastly, the S3 buckets can easily handle storage for extremely large datasets, so the increase in the size of the data will not be an issue.

 ### 2. If the pipelines were run on a daily basis by 7am.